Chair for Teaching and Learning leads Memorial's first workplace-oriented mindfulness training program for students

 “In the past number of years, mindfulness training programs have been adopted by many workplaces to support employee well-being, focus and clarity, among other things,” Dr. Rosales said.

-She says she is also looking at ways that mindfulness practices can help support reflection, which is particularly important for students doing work placements, as part of their learning experience.
+“This program ties in well with Memorial’s greater awareness on student well being,” said Dr. Rosales.
+“We're also looking at ways that mindfulness practices can help support reflection, which is particularly important for students doing work placements, as part of their learning experience.”

-“We have many students who participate in work placements as part of their education so we thought this kind of training might make a significant contribution to students’ professional development in terms of honing their abilities to pay attention, to think clearly and to reflect, not to mention supporting their well-being both at work and in their studies,” she said.
+“We have many students who participate in work placements as part of their education so we thought this kind of training might make a significant contribution to students’ professional development in terms of honing their abilities to pay attention, to think clearly and to reflect, not to mention supporting their well-being both at work and in their studies,” added Dr. Rosales.

 Andrew Safer of Safer Mindfulness facilitated the program, which included meditation and other mindfulness practices, a presentation on a weekly theme, such as The Business Case for Mindfulness and Building Respectful Relationships, and reflections from participants.